aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/frictionless-futures.md

 ## Reflection

-This was one of those rare projects where design, strategy and storytelling truly converged.
+This was one of those projects where design, strategy and storytelling converge.
 As Design Lead, I helped shape a vision that made abstract innovation feel both immediate and inspiring.
 The pace was fast, the collaboration cross-functional, and the outcome a great example of how thoughtful design can unlock commercial conversations and future-facing narratives.